-Campbell was also part of the side that agonisingly lost 2–1 to Barcelona in the 2006 UEFA Champions League Final, in which he scored the only goal for Arsenal.
-In August 2006, Sol joined Premier League side Portsmouth on a free transfer; his three years with the club included captaining them to success in the 2008 FA Cup Final against Championship side, Cardiff City.
-Following his time at Portsmouth which came to an end due to the club’s financial struggles, Campbell went on to play for Notts County before a dream return to Arsenal.
+Campbell was also part of the side that lost 2–1 to Barcelona in the 2006 UEFA Champions League Final, in which he scored the only goal for Arsenal.
+In August 2006 he joined Premier League side Portsmouth on a free transfer; his three years with the club included captaining them to success in the 2008 FA Cup Final against Championship side Cardiff City.

-Campbell’s phenomenal domestic performances were rewarded as he gained his first full cap for the England national football team aged 21.
-In May 1998, aged 23 years 248 days, Campbell became what was then England’s second-youngest captain, after the legendary Bobby Moore.
-Campbell’s first goal for England came in the 2002 World Cup in the opening group game against Sweden and in 2006, Campbell became the only player to have represented England in six consecutive major tournaments, playing in the 1996, 2000 and 2004 European Championships and the 1998, 2002 and 2006 World Cups.
-Sol’s International career consisted of a total of 73 England caps, named in the official Teams of the Tournament for the 1998 and 2002 World Cups and 2004 European Championship.
+Campbell gained his first full cap for the England national football team aged 21.
+In May 1998, aged 23 years 248 days, Campbell became what was then England’s second-youngest captain, after Bobby Moore.
+Campbell’s first goal for England came in the 2002 World Cup in the opening group game against Sweden.
+In 2006 Campbell became the only player to have represented England in six consecutive major tournaments, playing in the 1996, 2000 and 2004 European Championships, and the 1998, 2002 and 2006 World Cups, and he has a career total of 73 England caps.
+He was named in the official Teams of the Tournament for the 1998 and 2002 World Cups and 2004 European Championship.
 He is also one of only a select few who have played over 500 Premier League games.

 Campbell’s other honours in the game include being in the Professional Footballers’ Association Team of the Year three times, in 1999, 2003 and 2004.

 Specific fees fall within the ranges shown.
 These are presented as a guide only and are subject to change without notice.